 OK.
 So you get why you should blog regularly.
 But how do you find time?

-Here are four simple ways to find time for your startup’s blog.
+Here are five simple ways to find time for your startup’s blog.
 And I know they work because I use all of them!

 1) Think beyond long form posts